sajjadGG/book-python/basics/function/scope.rst

 Values Leaking
 --------------
-Values defined in function does not leak out:
+* Values defined in function does not leak out

 >>> def run(a, b=1):
 ...     c = 2